 Immunotherapy for Melanoma

 Melanoma is often treated with immunotherapy.
 Immunotherapy uses the body's own immune system to attack cancer.
-Most forms of immunotherapy for melanoma are still experimental, however, a new drug called Yervoy (ipilimumab) recently won approval from the Food and Drug Administration.
+Most forms of immunotherapy for melanoma are still experimental, however, a drug called Yervoy (ipilimumab) was approved by the U.S. Food and Drug Administration in 2011.

 |Stream webcast||Download MP3||Download transcript|